 Uganda leads the group L standings with 10 points from four matches.

 Tanzania has five, Cape Verde with four and Lesotho is bottom on three points.

-When Uganda Cranes take on Cape Verde in Kampala, Lesotho shall play host to Tanzania at the Setsoto stadium in Maseru city.
+In the other group L match, Lesotho shall play host to Tanzania at the Setsoto stadium in Maseru city on the same day.

 The best two countries after the qualifiers will qualify for the final tournament.

 The 2019 edition of the AFCON finals will accommodate a maximum of 24 teams, the highest number of countries ever to play at the biggest continental footballing fiesta in Africa.